 Coinsurance: a percentage of the charges for Covered Services Members must pay when they receive Covered Services.
 The Coinsurance amount is calculated as a percentage of the rates that Molina has negotiated with the Participating Provider.
-Coinsurances are listed in the Molina Benefits and Coverage Guide.
+Coinsurances are listed in the Molina Schedule of Benefits.
 Some Covered Services do not have Coinsurance and may apply a Deductible or Copayment.

 Copayment: a specific dollar amount Members must pay when they receive Covered Services.
-Copayments are listed in the Molina Benefits and Coverage Guide.
+Copayments are listed in the Molina Schedule of Benefits.
 Some Covered Services do not have a Copayment, and may apply a Deductible or Coinsurance.